-Where a person who executes a contract as agent for another cannot establish the existence of an agency authorization or obtain ratification from the putative principal, such person is responsible for either performing under the contract or paying damages, at the election of the other party.
-However, where the other party knew of the lack of an agency authorization [when the contract was executed], the person acting without agency authorization shall be exempted from such liability.
+Where a person who executes a contract as agent for another cannot establish the existence of an agency authorization or obtain ratification from the putative principal, such person is liable for either performing under the contract or paying damages, at the selection of the other party.
+However, where the other party knew of the lack of an agency authorization [when the contract was formed], the person acting without agency authorization shall be exempted from such liability.
 Where the person acting without agency authorization acted without negligence in regard to the absence of agency authorization, and the other party's ignorance of the lack of agency authorization was due to negligence, such person shall not be liable under the provisions of this Article.

-369. (Agency by estoppel)
+372. (Agency by estoppel)

-(1) Where an agent executes a contract outside the scope of the agency authorization, and the other party believed without negligence that the agent was authorized to enter into the contract, the principal is responsible for performing under the contract.

-(2) Where, after the extinction of an agency authorization, the former agent enters into a contract with another party as the agent of the former principal, the former principal is responsible for performing under the contract.
-However, this shall not apply where the other party knew of the extinction of the agency authorization, or where the other party's ignorance of such extinction was due to the other party's negligence.

-(3) Where, despite the absence of an agency authorization, a putative principal gives the impression that an agency authorization has been conferred on another, or allows another person to give the impression that he has received an agency authorization, the putative principal is obligated to the other party to make performance under the contract.
+- (1) Where an agent executes a contract outside the scope of the agency authorization, and the other party believed without negligence that the agent was authorized to enter into the contract, the principal is responsible for performing the contract. - (2) Where, after the extinction of an agency authorization, the former agent enters into a contract with another party as the agent of the former principal, the former principal is responsible for performing the contract.
+However, this shall not apply where the other party knew of the extinction of the agency authorization, or where the other party's ignorance of such extinction was due to the other party's negligence. - (3) Where, despite the absence of an agency authorization, a putative principal gives the impression that an agency authorization has been conferred on another, or allows another person to give the impression that he has received an agency authorization, the putative principal is obligated to the other party to make performance under the contract.
+However, this provision shall not apply where the other party knew the absence of an agency authorization, or where the other party's ignorance of the absence of agency authorization was due to other party's negligence.

-370. (Anonymous acts of agency)
+373. (Anonymous acts of agency)

-Where an agent engages in a transaction with the intent of acting on behalf of a principal without disclosing such intent, the other party has the election of treating the contract as executed between such party and the principal or as executed between such party and the agent.
-However, where the other party knew [when the contract was executed] that the agent was acting on behalf of the principal, the other party can treat the contract as executed only between such party and the principal.
+- (1) Where an agent engages in a transaction with the intent of acting on behalf of a principal without disclosing such intent, the other party can treat the contract as executed between such party and the agent.
+However, where the other party knew [when the contract was executed] that the agent was acting on behalf of the principal, the other party can treat the contract as executed only between such party and the principal. - (2) The other party can treat the contract as executed between such party and the principal where such party know the existence of the principle, after engaged in a transaction with the agency without disclosing the intention of acting on behalf of a principle.

-371. (Defective act of agency)
+374. (Defective act of agency)

-(1) Where the validity of a declaration of intention may be affected on the grounds of mistake, fraud, or duress, or the knowledge or negligent ignorance of certain circumstances, the existence of facts giving rise to such grounds shall be determined with respect to the agent.
+(1) Where the validity of a contract made by the person who makes declaration of intention may be affected on the grounds of mistake, fraud, or duress, or the knowledge or negligent ignorance of any fact by mistake, the existence or inexistence of that facts shall be determined with respect to the agent.

-(2) When applying paragraph (1), where the principal has authorized the agent to execute a particular contract, the principal cannot assert the agent's ignorance of facts if they were known to the principal, or of facts of which the principal was ignorant due to the principal's own negligence.
+(2) When applying the provision of paragraph (1), where the principal has authorized the agent to execute a particular contract, the principal cannot assert the agent's ignorance of facts if they were known to the principal.
+This provision shall also apply in case the principal was ignorant due to the principal's negligence.

-372. (Capacity of agent)
+375. (Capacity of agent)